canonical/seldon-core-operator/CONTRIBUTING.md

 Do not forget to follow also the standard process (described in the Release Handbook) by doing `diff` between old and new version KF manifests for other manifests apart from those resources, like `auth_manifests`.

 Note that, as with all sidecar charms, we do not include the `deployment` resource in our manifests since Pebble is responsible for creating the workload container in our case.
-However, we should consult any changes in the deployment that affect the container (e.g. its environment or command agruments).
+However, we should consult any changes in the deployment that affect the container (e.g. its environment or command arguments).

 ## Canonical Contributor Agreement